Pascal's wager: Misunderstanding of the wager

 Pascal's intent was not to provide an argument to convince atheists to believe, but (a) to show the fallacy of attempting to use logical reasoning to prove or disprove God, and (b) to persuade atheists to sinlessness, as an aid to attaining faith ("it is this which will lessen the passions, which are your stumbling-blocks").
 As Laurent Thirouin writes (note that the numbering of the items in the Pensees is not standardized; Thirouin's 418 is this article's 233):

 The celebrity of fragment 418 has been established at the price of mutilation.
 By titling this text "the wager", readers have been fixated only on one part of Pascal's reasoning.
 It doesn't conclude with a QED at the end of the mathematical part.
 The unbeliever who had provoked this long analysis to counter his previous objection ("Maybe I bet too much") is still not ready to join the apologist on the side of faith.
 He put forward two new objections, undermining the foundations of the wager: the impossibility to know, and the obligation of playing.

 To be put at the beginning of Pascal's planned book, the wager was meant to show that logical reasoning cannot support faith or lack thereof:

 We have to accept reality and accept the reaction of the libertine when he rejects arguments he is unable to counter.
 The conclusion is evident: if men believe or refuse to believe, it is not how some believers sometimes say and most unbelievers claim because their own reason justifies the position they have adopted.
 Belief in God doesn't depend upon rational evidence, no matter which position.

 Frederick Copleston writes that Pascal did not intend the wager as proof of God's existence or even a substitute for such proofs.
 He argues that the wager must be understood in the context of Pascal addressing the wager to those who "though they are also unconvinced by the arguments of sceptics and atheists" also "remain in a state of suspended judgment".
 Pascal's aim was to prepare "their minds and the production of dispositions favourable to belief".

 Criticism

-Criticism of Pascal's wager began soon after it was published.
-Non-believers questioned the "benefits" of a deity whose "realm" is beyond reason and the religiously orthodox, who primarily took issue with the wager's deistic and agnostic language.
-Believers criticized it for not proving God's existence, the encouragement of false belief, and the problem of which religion and which God should be worshipped.

-Laplace

-The probabilist mathematician Pierre Simon de Laplace ridiculed the use of probability in theology, believing that even following Pascal's reasoning, it is not worth making a bet, for the hope of profit – equal to the product of the value of the testimonies (infinitely small) and the value of the happiness they promise (which is significant but finite) – must necessarily be infinitely small.